symbol/symbol-docs/source/guides/account/receiving-transactions-from-an-account.rst

 Let’s get into some code
 ************************

-In this example, we will fetch confirmed transactions for a given account using ``accountHttp`` repository.
+In this example, you will fetch confirmed transactions for a given account using ``accountHttp`` repository.

 A transaction is confirmed if it is included in a block and validated by the network.